zio/zio/docs/reference/contextual/automatic-zlayer-derivation.md

 val carLayer1: ZLayer[Any, Nothing, Car] = ZLayer.derive[Car] // wheels.number == 4
 val carLayer2: ZLayer[Wheels, Nothing, Car] = locally {
-  // The default instance is discarded implicit val newWheels: ZLayer.Default.Resolved[Wheels, Nothing, Wheels] =
+  // The default instance is discarded implicit val newWheels: ZLayer.Default.WithContext[Wheels, Nothing, Wheels] =
      ZLayer.Default.service[Wheels]

   ZLayer.derive[Car]
 }
 ```

-### Caveat: Use `ZLayer.Default.Resolved[R, E, A]` instead of `ZLayer.Default[A]` for type annotation
+### Caveat: Use `ZLayer.Default.WithContext[R, E, A]` instead of `ZLayer.Default[A]` for type annotation

-When providing type annotations for `ZLayer.derive`, you must use `ZLayer.Default.Derived[R, E, A]` instead of the more
+When providing type annotations for `ZLayer.derive`, you must use `ZLayer.Default.WithContext[R, E, A]` instead of the
-general `ZLayer.Default[A]`.
+more general `ZLayer.Default[A]`.
 Using the latter will result in a compilation error due to missing type details.

 If you're uncertain about the exact type signature, a practical approach is to omit the type annotation initially.
 Then,
 use your IDE's autocomplete feature to insert the inferred type.